-For the soil and groundwater sites that are addressed in this report, there were no land use change proposals or activities in 2015 that were inconsistent with, disruptive of, or negated the need for LUCs.
+For the soil and groundwater sites that are addressed in this report, there were no land use change proposals or activities in 2016 that were inconsistent with, disruptive of, or negated the need for LUCs.
 Also, no property transfers took place in the vicinity of these sites.

 Section 5.4 of the NEWIOU SSSW ROD (URS, 2006) and Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) specify a period up to 10 days after discovery for regulatory agency notification of LUC changes or breaches as described above.
 They also describe the notification of how the Air Force has addressed or will address the breach.
-Travis AFB did make one early notification in 2015 that involved a scheduled repair project in the vicinity of a soil LUC area; it is described in Section 15.2.
+Since Travis AFB made no notifications in 2016, the LUC inspection did not evaluate notification timeliness.